Shopify/polaris/.changeset/perfect-kings-relax.md

 '@shopify/stylelint-polaris': minor
 ---

-Add postcss-scss and stylelint-scss as dependencies
+Added postcss-scss and stylelint-scss as dependencies